Castile to Bilbao along the ridgewaysBack to Routes

 Return flight earliest: Bilbao: No limits with local taxi.
 Madrid: 15:00 (direct bus from Bilbao 4½ hrs)

 Flight information can change rapidly and not all flights run daily.
 Please do check directly with the airlines’ websites or Skyscanner (see below) before finalising any booking with us.
 Do not book your flights until we have confirmed that we have provisionally reserved accommodation for you.

 For up-to-date schedules and flights from all airports check Skyscanner.

 Start: Redondo (for Quintanilla) or Bercedo-Montija (for San Pelayo)

 From London via Paris: Eurostar to Paris Gare du Nord, transfer by RER to Gare Montparnasse, then TGV to Irun and local Euskotren from there to Bilbao.
 Daily train at 14:30 Bilbao to Quintanilla/Bercedo-Montija.
 Overnight stop required Irun or Bilbao.

 The first hotel is in the village of Quintanilla (or San Pelayo for 5-night option), and the last in Bilbao.
 Transfer times and methods are suggested for Bilbao and Madrid airports below.
 For train arrival transfers see below.

-	Outward: Shuttle, 700m walk then 14:30 train: 3½ hrs.
+Outward: Shuttle to city centre, 700m walk then 14:30 train: 3½ hrs.
 Allow 1½ hrs from touchdown at airport to train departure from Bilbao Abando.
 Arrivals after 12:30 should get taxi from airport to station to catch the daily train; those after 13:00 should overnight in Bilbao.

 Return: Airport bus from central Bilbao every half-hour.